JanusAQP: Efficient Partition Tree Maintenance for Dynamic Approximate Query Processing: Experiments

-Next, we evaluate the throughput and re-optimization cost of \sys.
 We populate Kafka with the first $p$ percent of the NYC Taxi dataset ($p$ varies from 10 to 90).
 Like before, we initialize \sys on the first 10\% of data and then incrementally add increments of 10\% more.
 In this experiment, we construct a mixed update workload of both insertions and deletions.
 On the left plot of Figure \ref{fig:thruputopt}, we show the throughput of handling insertions and deletions using a pool of 12 threads.
 We can see the performance of \sys is quite stable and does not change with the size of existing data or the amount of data that have been processed.
 For each insertion and deletion, we simply find the target node in $O(\log(k))$ and modify the summary.
 Even though a larger reservoir size increases the overhead of manipulating the samples for reservoir sampling, the increased overhead is unnoticeable.
 This is because the stratum stored in each node is $\frac{1}{k}$ of the reservoir, and each stratum is independent with others and race condition only happens if two workers are working on the same node.

 On the right plot of Figure \ref{fig:thruputopt}, we show the re-optimization time cost in seconds by \sys and DeepDB.
 The cost to initialize \sys increases with the number of tuples stored in Kafka but it is still much cheaper than DeepDB.
 It is worth noting that the re-optimization cost of DeepDB is the cost of re-training instead of incremental training.
 This is mostly due to the constraint of the API exposed by DeepDB, and we observe that re-train a model with 2$n$ samples is faster than train a model with $n$ samples then incrementally train another $n$ samples.
 The results suggest that complex, learned synopses are not ideal in the dynamic setting.